Health Plans Scenario Guidebook

 - Show Appreciation by Considering Concerns Across Groups

-Insurers should be in regular communication with both HR reps and groups in order to provide updates, check-in on member engagement, answer questions, and resolve any issues.
+Insurers should be in regular communication with HR reps and groups to provide updates, check in on member engagement, answer questions, and resolve issues.
 Part of that process should entail looking at all the groups across the different industries the provider serves and aggregating the available data.

-Providers should also look at the concerns of administrators from across different groups to see what their most consistent issues and questions.
+Health payors should also look at the concerns of administrators from across different groups to see what their most consistent issues and questions are.
 This can help with the onboarding process for new group administrators while also providing timely updates for existing ones.

 - Technology Should Showcase Services and Member Experience Training